ENDRA Life Sciences Inc. [NDRA] is 228.00% higher this YTD. Is it still time to buy?

 NDRA stock trade performance evaluation

-ENDRA Life Sciences Inc. [NDRA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.93.
-With this latest performance, NDRA shares dropped by -13.68% in over the last four-week period, additionally plugging by 188.90% over the last 6 months – not to mention a rise of 103.31% in the past year of trading.
+ENDRA Life Sciences Inc. [NDRA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.37.
+With this latest performance, NDRA shares gained by 21.78% in over the last four-week period, additionally plugging by 200.00% over the last 6 months – not to mention a rise of 127.78% in the past year of trading.

 ENDRA Life Sciences Inc. [NDRA]: An insightful look at the core fundamentals